hankhsu1996/json-rpc-2.0/README.md

 ### Step 2: Configure and Build the Project

-Next, use CMake presets to configure and build the project.
-Ensure you have CMake 3.19 or above to leverage the preset feature.
-The following commands will use the presets defined in `CMakePresets.json`:
+Use CMake presets to configure and build the project.
+Ensure CMake 3.19+ is installed.

 For Release configuration: